Jose-MPM/TacoRiendo/README.md

 # :taco: :floppy_disk: Database "Taco Riendo" :floppy_disk: :taco:

-**Taco Riendo" taquerias database, school project of the subject Fundamentals of Databases.**
+**Taco Riendo" taquerias database, school project of the subject Fundamentals of Databases.** The database has several functions, several triggers and some useful procedures for the users.

-# Docs:
+# :books: Docs: :books:

 - [Use Case Specifications.](Docs/CasoDeUso.pdf)